 VR technology has hit the market with plenty of awesome games to play.
-If you have a Gear VR headset, some of the best Samsung Gear VR games for the system are ready for you to experience.
+If you have a Gear VR headset, some of the best Gear VR games are ready for you to experience.
 But with a large library of games already available, it’s hard to know where to start.

-To save you time from endless browsing, installing and possible disappointment, we’ve made a list of 10 of the best games for Samsung Gear VR of 2018.
+To save you time from endless browsing, installing, and possible disappointment, we’ve made a list of 10 of the best Gear VR games of 2018.
 We’ve picked these games based on quality, popularity among users, usability, and price range.
-We’ll also go over the games’ features and uses to give you a better look into each product.
+We’ll go over the games’ features and uses to give you a better look at each product.

-Below is a comparison between the top five best games for Samsung Gear VR for 2018.
-Take a quick look at some key features: genre, space required, controllers, headsets, and our ratings.
+Below is a comparison between the top five best games for Samsung Gear VR in 2018.
+Take a quick look at some key features: genre, space required, controllers, headsets, our rating, and more.

 |Product Name||Genre||Space required||Controllers||Multiplayer||Internet connection||Platform||Our Rating|

 |Minecraft Gear VR||Adventure||165.64 MB||Gamepad||Yes||Yes (for downloadable content)||Gear VR||5 / 5 Stars|

 |Eve Gunjack||Arcade / Shooter||233.12 MB||Touchpad / Gamepad||No||No||Gear VR||4.8 / 5 Stars|